 He continues to be a source of invaluable information and guidance to the many MACS families who have visited his clinic.

-An entertainer and stunt man for film and TV, Martin is the most recent addition to our team of supportive patrons, Martin has been involved with the charity for many years and has seen both MACS, and the children and families it supports, grow and develop.
-Martin knows how much the charity benefits its members and is honoured to become a patron and enthusiastic about supporting the charity into the future.
+An entertainer and stunt man for film and TV, Martin has been involved with the charity for many years and has seen both MACS, and the children and families it supports, grow and develop.
+Martin is both honoured to become a patron and enthusiastic about supporting the charity into the future.